CEA Standards for English Language Programs and Institutions

 Curriculum Standard 1: The curriculum is consistent with the mission of the program or language institution, appropriate to achieve the organization’s goals and meet assessed student needs, and available in writing.

 Curriculum Standard 2: Course goals, course objectives, and student learning outcomes are written, appropriate for the curriculum, and aligned with each other.
+The student learning outcomes within the curriculum represent significant progress or accomplishment.

 Faculty Standard 1: Faculty members have education and training commensurate with their teaching assignments.

-Faculty Standard 2: Faculty have experience relevant to teaching students at the post-secondary level in their areas of assignment and demonstrate an ongoing commitment to professional development.
+Faculty Standard 2: Faculty have experience relevant to teaching students at the postsecondary level in their areas of assignment and demonstrate an ongoing commitment to professional development.

 Faculty Standard 3: Faculty who teach English demonstrate excellent proficiency in English.
 In language institutions where languages other than English are taught, faculty demonstrate excellent proficiency in the languages they teach.